 Top 10 things to do in Rome with a toddler

 There are so many places to visit in Rome, and luckily, many of them are available for babies.
 Fortunately, you can spend a lot of time outside and walk through the city like through an open museum.
 In short, let’s see what to do in Rome, and what are the best things to do in Rome with toddlers:

 Vatican and St. Peter’s Square

 This point does not include visiting Vatican Museums and St. Peter’s Basilica.
-However, if you want to go inside, please remember that you can’t access the Basilica with a stroller – you need to leave it in deposit, and for Vatican Museums, the stroller is not a comfortable option – there are narrow passages, stairs, and crowds.
+However, if you want to go inside, please remember that you can’t access the Basilica with a stroller – you need to leave it in deposit, and for Vatican Museums and Sistine Chapel, the stroller is not a comfortable option – there are narrow passages, stairs, and crowds.
 Instead, have a walk around St. Peter’s Square and admire the beauty of the cathedral.